-- 1. Turn the key to the OFF position or disconnect the battery. - 2.
-Locate the shaft on the electric brake where the brake link arms are connected (Figure 48). - 3.
-Rotate the shaft forward to release the brake.
+- 1. Turn the key to the OFF position and remove the key. - 2.
+Disconnect the battery. - 3.
+Locate the shaft on the electric brake where the brake link arms are connected (Figure 48). - 4.
+Rotate the shaft forward to release the brake. - 5.
+Connect the battery after moving the machine.